Örnulf Tigerstedt: Biography

-Tigerstedt was born into the family of the famous scientist, geologist and dendrologist Axel Fredrik Tigerstedt and Maria Helena Florence von Schulz.
+Tigerstedt was born into the family of the scientist, geologist and dendrologist Axel Fredrik Tigerstedt and Maria Helena Florence von Schulz.
 He had a sister Maria and brothers Göran, Karl Gustav Ludwig, Axel Olof and Erik, a brilliant inventor.
 In his work he used the pseudonyms Axel Fredriksson, as a reference to Scandinavian patronymic naming system, and Eric Falander, his ancestors' former family name until 1691 when they were ennobled with the name Tigerstedt.

 In 1918 Tigerstedt began publishing, and since the 1920s he worked with various mass media.
 For a long time he worked in the propaganda industry; in particular, he took part in the work of the Finnish censorship and propaganda organ State Information Service.
 In the early 1930s, Tigerstedt joined the Nazi Patriotic People's Party.
 He was deputy chairman of the Dante Alighieri Society and headed the Finnish PEN-club.
 In 1942, on the initiative of Goebbels, the European Association of Writers (German: Europäische Schriftsteller-Vereinigung, ESV) was founded.
 The group had about 40 prominent Finnish authors, including Mika Waltari, Tito Colliander, Jarl Hemmer and Maila Talvio.
 In the interwar and war years, Tigerstedt was the main ideologue of a group of young right-wing extremists called the Black Guard.

 In the early autumn of 1944, Tigerstedt, who risked being prosecuted for his Nazi activities, was forced to emigrate to Sweden.